-BA 407 Operations Planning and Control (3 units) Strategic principles and tactical practices related to operations planning.
-Topics include process selection, facilities layout, work systems design, inventory management, aggregate planning, master scheduling, MRP and ERP, scheduling and JIT production activity.
-Objectives: Demonstrate the understanding of long, medium and short-term planning within organizations and particularly within operations.
-Solving problems by applying appropriate methods and techniques within the development of operations planning.
-Examine and analyze integrating planning and control tactics across business functions within a company and across businesses within a supply chain.
-Demonstrate critical awareness of emerging issues and unique planning and control practices in service operations organizations.
-BA 408 Supply Chain Management (3 units) Management of value creation and the dynamic interaction of companies within a supply chain.
+- Examine and analyze managerial decisions based on break-even and cost-volume-profit analysis for both single and multiple products; and to determine margin of safety and operating leverage.
+Letter grade only (A-F).
+BA 412 Management of value creation and the dynamic interaction of companies within a supply chain.
 Topics include supply chain drivers and performance, network planning, inventory positioning, supply chain coordination, and information sharing.
 Contemporary practices are discussed.
-Objectives: Demonstrate the understanding of the key links in a supply chain that drives performance.
+Supply Chain Management (3 units) (Elective) Objectives: Demonstrate the understanding of the key links in a supply chain that drives performance.
 Solving complex supply chain management problems by applying theories, models and practice of supply chain management.
 Examine and analyze different supply chain management solutions and propose rational, sensible, practical recommendations to problems based on analysis.
 Letter grade only (A-F).
-BA 409 Intermediate Financial Management (3 units) An intermediate-level, lecture-discussion course in corporate finance.
+BA 413 Corporate Finance (3 units) (Elective) An intermediate-level, lecture-discussion course in corporate finance.
 Topics include: cash budgeting, capital budgeting, business acquisition and mergers, cost of capital, and international finance.
 Objectives: Demonstrate the understanding of the definitions of finance theories and applications of financial management.
 Solving problems by applying financial management models.
 Examine and analyze different proposals or long-term investment opportunities (capital budgeting decisions) and about how a corporation should raise and allocate long-term funds (long-term financing decisions or capital structure choice).
 Letter grade only (A-F).